-Sam Srauy is a doctoral candidate in mass media and communication at Temple University.
+Sam Srauy is an assistant professor in the Communication and Journalism Department at Oakland University in Rochester, Michigan.
+He earned his Ph.D. from Temple University in 2014.
 Prior to coming to Temple, Sam was a lecturer at California State University, Fresno in the Department of Mass Communication and Journalism.
 Sam also has over 10 years experience as an IT consultant where he specialized in open source computing and municipal wireless networks.
-He once served as an executive at WiCam, Ltd., an Internet and new media company in Cambodia.
+He served as an executive at WiCam, Ltd., an Internet and new media company in Cambodia.
 His research interests include development communication, discourses on race/racism, power, municipal wireless networks, and how the political economy of media organizations construct identity.

 What one insight from your field, approach, method, findings etc. do you think is most important for scholars working in this topical area?